Q&A with Second-Generation Steward of the Terra Nostra, Azores

 Carina: We have some reference books, but you cannot always trust books because sometimes there’s some information that is good for some places in the world and not for here.
 For example, a good condition for that plant in Africa probably would not be the same in the Azores because, as I mentioned before, the climate and the soil is different.
 My father realized that, in winter, too much water in a very compact soil, with lower temperatures, was damaging the roots of the plants.
 So he tried to provide them with well-drained soil and that way the plants are thriving till today.

 My father came up with the solution to the soil problem of adding pumice, a volcanic rock.
 We used it to create some drainage because cycads don’t like a lot of humidity on their roots.
-So if you have a very heavy soil, they will suffocate; they will not have oxygen to breathe.
+So if you have very heavy soil, they will suffocate; they will not have oxygen to breathe.
 They need space to breathe.
 It’s a simple thing to put some pumice in the soil to create this effect.
-With less humidity on their roots they started to feel better and to grow better.
+With less humidity on their roots, they started to feel better and to grow better.

 The Design of An English Border Garden in the Azores: Organic Creativity